I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 I think that I can handle gore, especially movie gore.
 I know that it’s fake, and the effects are created by talented artists.
 This movie, though, is gross.

-The final sequence will get your stomach churning with the practical 80’s effects used to turn otherwise likeable Jeff Goldblum from a scientist experimenting with teleportation into an acid pus-filled, hairy, rotting, man-fly.
+The final sequence will get your stomach churning with the practical 80’s effects used to turn otherwise likable Jeff Goldblum from a scientist experimenting with teleportation into an acid pus-filled, hairy, rotting, man-fly.

 To me, the effects in this movie will always hold up to CGI, and some of those disgusting images will forever be burned into my brain.
 Never again.